TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 To make it easier to file an insurance claim, you should document any valuable items you are taking using photographs.
 Gather the original purchase receipts and keep them handy when you return them.
 While traveling, collect the receipts of your purchases and keep them with you (don't check them with your baggage).
 Also, determine precisely what additional documents you need to file your claim.
 Be prepared to travel to the local police station to file a theft report.
 Ask the local tourist information center where you can file a report, or read the section on travel safety in your travel guide.
 For example, Brazil has three police forces, but only one handles theft.

-For short-term travelers, comprehensive travel insurance is relatively affordable.
-However, those who travel for several months may consider medical coverage with lower benefits and a higher deductible to keep costs down.
-Basic medical coverage with a U.S. $ 1,000 deductible costs U.S. $ 14 per person per week, which is very affordable.
+For short-term travelers, comprehensive travel insurance is varies in affordability, with many taking chances in not calculating the risks versus the peace of mind.
+Those who travel for several months may consider medical coverage with lower benefits and a higher deductible to keep costs down.
+Basic medical coverage with a US$500 deductible costs US$25-100 per person per week depending upon your age, (but do check the ever-increasing insurance rates offered).
 Still, any additional coverage will significantly raise the cost of insurance.
-For example, a premium travel insurance package, with comprehensive trip cancellation or delay, baggage delay or loss, theft, accident, and sickness medical expenses for a two-week trip to Europe can cost US$80.00, and the same coverage for a three-month trip is in the US$270-450 range.
+For example, a premium travel insurance package, with comprehensive trip cancellation or delay, baggage delay or loss, theft, accident, and sickness medical expenses for a two-week trip to Europe can cost US$100-600 depending upon age, and the same coverage for a three-month trip is often offered in the US$4,000-US$12,000 range, roughly calculating 5%-10% of the cost of the trip.

 Short-term travelers generally have a job to return to when on a paid vacation.
 In contrast, long-term travelers often don't have as much disposable income and must budget their expenses more carefully.
 There are also low-cost insurance policies specially tailored for students.
 If you fall into this category, you should contact student travel agencies to learn about the types of insurance they offer.
-For example, a three-month travel insurance policy for Europe offered by Worldnomads starts from anywhere from US$270 — depending upon where you are going.
+For example, a three-month travel insurance policy for Europe offered by Worldnomads starts from anywhere from US$430 for a standard plan to $660 for additional assistance services, depending upon your destinations and other factors.
 Worldnomads also offers a comprehensive set of travel insurance policies for long-term travelers at a reasonable price, and is a favorite for many taking around-the-world-trips.

 The best travel insurance coverage is the one with which you feel safe and comfortable.
 There is no point in saving a few dollars on coverage only to spend your trip worrying about health and belongings.
 If you take a little time and research the different options, finding coverage for your insurance needs and your budget should be easy enough.

-For a list of companies that offer travel insurance, see our Insurance for Travelers and Expatriates directory where you can find other articles on various aspects of this important issue.
+For a list of companies that offer travel insurance, see our Insurance for Travelers and Expatriates directory, where you can find articles on various aspects of important and often neglected insurance.

 Related Articles